All Episodes

 He's going to say that's what he's trying to do simply because he knows most people want this stuff to be paid for.

-If he cared, he wouldn't be doing any of this because we're not going to pay for it.
+If he cared, he wouldn't be doing anything because we're not going to pay for it.

-None of this or very little of it's going to be paid for.
+None of this or very little of it is going to be paid for.

 It's not his concern.